Afghan hotel attack stirs fresh debate on private security firms

 Interior Ministry spokesman Najib Danish said investigators were looking into how the company got the job of guarding the Intercontinental Hotel, which is in public ownership and no longer part of the Intercontinental Hotels Group.

-A finance ministry official said the hotel management asked for the privatisation of its security and the National Security Council (NSC) had approved it.
+A finance ministry official said the hotel management asked for the privatisation of its security, and the National Security Council (NSC) had approved it.
 Neither the hotel’s manager nor NSC officials were available for comment.

 Merdad Nejrabi, a member of parliament and chairman of its internal security committee, said private security was more of a problem than a help.